1701 South 24th Avenue

 Whitefish

-The three-month winter whitefish season opens Dec.
-1 in the Yakima River between the Highway 223 bridge near Granger and 3,500 feet below Roza Dam; Roza Dam to Easton Dam; the lower Cle Elum River and the lower Naches River downstream of its confluence with the Tieton River.
+The winter whitefish season is open in the Yakima River between Sunnyside Dam and 3,500 feet below Roza Dam; Roza Dam to Easton Dam; the lower Cle Elum River; and the lower Naches River downstream of the confluence with the Tieton River.
 As in years past, the catch limit is 15 fish per day.
-The winter whitefish season closes Feb.
-28, 2025, in all open areas.
+The season runs from December 1 through the last day in February.
 Check the WDFW fishing regulation pamphlet for whitefish gear rules.

 Hunting opportunities and news